woloski/nodeonazure-blog/articles/running-mongodb-on-azure-and-connect-from-a-nodejs-web-app.markdown

 This post explains how to use MongoDB Replica Sets from a node.js app, all hosted on Windows Azure.
 For this, we'll use the new [Windows Azure tools for MongoDB and Node.js](http://downloads.mongodb.org/azure/AzureMongoDeploymentCmdlets.msi), which contains some useful `PowerShell` CmdLets that will save valuable time.

 We will also explain how the integration with mongo-node-azure work.
-If you want to read more about this go to [Getting Started Guide - Node.js with Storage on MongoDB](http://www.interoperabilitybridges.com/Azure/Getting_Started_Guide_Node_with_MongoDB.asp) and the [documentation from 10gen](http://www.mongodb.org/display/DOCS/MongoDB+on+Azure).

 ## How it works